explodinglabs/superstack/docs/gettingstarted.md

 - **Secrets** – Passwords, keys, etc.
-- **Ports** – Adjust the exposed ports (specifically, Caddy's) depending on environment or application (you may bring up multiple for development).
+- **Ports** – Adjust the exposed ports (specifically, Caddy's) depending on environment or application (you may bring up multiple).

 > ⚠️ Important: The .env file is for local development only.
 Never store real
 > secrets in version control or production.
 Use CI/CD environment variables or
 > a secrets manager instead.

-To start multiple applications, be sure to configure different Caddy ports for each.

 ## 3. Start the Stack